Expert Guide to Business Structuring in Belarus

 Overcomplicating the Structure

-Establishing a subsidiary when a simpler branch setup would suffice leads to unnecessary legal and financial complexity.
-Always match structure to actual needs.
+Establishing a subsidiary when a branch would suffice creates unnecessary legal and administrative complexity.
+The structure should match the actual operational requirements.

 Deep Local Knowledge

-We understand the legal, tax, and regulatory nuances of doing business in Belarus — and we use that insight to protect your interests.
+We understand the legal, tax, and regulatory specifics of doing business in Belarus — and apply that knowledge to structure arrangements that are both effective and compliant.

 Specialized Practice Areas

-Our team focuses specifically on business structuring, corporate law, and shareholder relations, delivering expert, targeted solutions.
+Our team focuses specifically on business structuring, corporate law, and shareholder relations — providing targeted advice rather than generic legal support.

 International Reach